Exeter City Supporters' Trust: Sponsorship

 The Trust currently sponsor players of the Exeter City Ladies team.
 For the 2014–15 season, the Trust renewed its sponsorship of Lola Sanchez, Helen Kukor and Tash Knapman for a further year.
 On 17 August 2015, it was announced that the Trust had committed itself to sponsoring three members of the ladies team for the following three seasons.
 For the 2015–16 season, the Trust sponsored players were Helen Kukor, Vic Barter and Leah Brooks.

 Volunteering

 As Exeter City are owned by the Supporters' Trust, the club does not have the same financial capabilities as those clubs with wealthy backers.
 This means that plenty of work is done by volunteers.
 In 2015, it was estimated that volunteers had done £310,000 worth of work, spread over 28,000 hours, in the last year alone.
 This was an increase of 50% compared to the 2012 figures.

 Notable members

 Former Exeter players Jamie Reid and Matt Grimes, soul singer-songwriter Joss Stone and actor Ade Edmondson are all members of the Trust.
 Edmondson even wrote the foreword to Nick Spencer's Never say die: the remarkable rise of Exeter City, in which he states he is a member.

 Other clubs

-As well as being the majority shareholder of Exeter City, the Trust is also a shareholder of American soccer team Chattanooga FC.
+As well as being the majority shareholder of Exeter City, the Trust is also a shareholder of American football team Chattanooga FC.